 "If the no-cache directive does not specify a field-name, then a cache MUST NOT use the response to satisfy a subsequent request without successful revalidation with the origin server.
 This allows an origin server to prevent caching even by caches that have been configured to return stale responses to client requests."

-This is exactly why the Audit Panel recommends enabling caching, because otherwise the server and client are sending potentially redundant information.
+This is exactly why the Audits Panel recommends enabling caching, because otherwise the server and client are sending potentially redundant information.

 Now that we have confirmed the root cause of the Audit suggestion, how do we fix it?
 In this case, the solution involves server side configuration or code.
 Depending on your setup, you could enable caching through your web server's configuration or through configurations in your web app framework.
 Specifically, you should include an Expires header and a Cache-Control: private with a max-age parameter for any resource that you would want cached.